 Kip represents isolation.
 His outward look, his cultural background and his dark brown skin are clearly recognized.
-While staying at the villa to attempt to clear it of unexploded ordnance, Kip falls in love with Hana who has the same feelings toward him.
-He also becomesa friend with the English patient as he used to celebrate the English people.
+While staying at the villa to attempt to clear it of unexploded ordnance,Kip falls in love with Hana who has the same feelings toward him.
+He also becomes friend with the English patient as he used to celebrate the English people.
 But then he gets into a trauma as a result of what he has seen in war.
 The violence of war turns Kip into a skeptical isolated person.
 "Ah, but my brother thinks me a fool for trusting the English... how we throw ourselves into English wars."(p.
 217) Through Kip's character, Ondaatje tries to give an example of how war deprives a person of an important aspect of life: that is (trust).
-Instead of faith and trust, suspension becomes the ground of Kip's being.11As soon as he hears the savage news of the Western attack on Japanese civilians, he is shocked.
+Instead of faith and trust, suspension becomes the ground of Kip's being.
+"As soon as he hears the savage news of the Western attack on Japanese civilians, he is shocked.
 He realizes the falsehood of the images he had held up so high.
 He takes his gun and tries to shoot the English patient.
-Singh states that: "this aggressive act is a meaningful response, revealing Kip's new found ego."12

-Ondaatje creates a complex love relationship between Kip and Hana.
-Hana turns to the east to find peace, and Kip turns to the west thinking that it is the best.Their relationship crosses culture boundaries, but ends as soon as Kip hears the news of the American Atomic bomb on Hiroshima and Nagasaki in1945.
-Now Kip's belief in the west has been shattered.
-He refuses to be Kip anymore; he isKirpal again, stating that they "never would have dropped such a bomb on a white nation" (p.286) So Kip is presented as a victim of the machines of the war that numb his mind and heart.
+Singh states that: "this aggressive act is a meaningful response, revealing Kip's new found ego."
+12 anymore; he isKirpal again, stating that they "never would have dropped such a bomb on a white nation" (p.286) So Kip is presented as a victim of the machines of the war that numb his mind and heart.
 The relationship between Kip and Hana is based on mutual needs.
 He needs Hana as a mother or sister, as well as a lover.
 While he understands Hana'sreasons of sorrow: "Heknows the depth of darkness in her, her lack of a child and of faith.
-Heis always coaxing her from the edge of her fields of sadness."13 Accordingly, both Kipand Hana think that they are being needed by each other, as Ondaatje says about all thecharacters in the novel: "I think everyone thinks they're healing everybody else, in some way,but they're all wounded".
+Heis always coaxing her from the edge of her fields of sadness."
+Accordingly, both Kipand Hana think that they are being needed by each other, as Ondaatje says about all thecharacters in the novel: "I think everyone thinks they're healing everybody else, in some way, but they're all wounded".
 14